dotnet/docs/docs/languages/csharp-iterators.md

 Almost every program you write will have some need to iterate over a collection.
 You'll write code that examines every item in a collection.

-You'll also create classes that produce a collection by creating a method that produces an iterator for the elements of that class.
-The C# language provides features for both these scenarios.
+You'll also create iterator methods which are methods that produces an iterator for the elements of that class.
+These can be used for:

++ Performing an action on each item in a collection.
++ Enumerating a custom collection.
++ Extending [LINQ](linq.md) or other libraries.
++ Creating a data pipeline where data flows efficiently through iterator methods.

+The C# language provides
+features for both these scenarios.
 This article provides an overview of those features.

-# iterating with foreach
+# Iterating with foreach

 Enumerating a collection is simple: The `foreach` keyword enumerates a collection, executing the embedded statement once for each element